CloudLabs-MOC/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_01_ManageUserRoles.md

     ![](./media/l1-12-8.png)

      > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
      > - Hit the Validate button for the corresponding task.
 If you receive a success message, you can proceed to the next task.
      > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
      > - If you need any assistance, please contact us at cloudlabs-support@spektrasystems.com.
-We are available 24/7 to help
+We are available 24/7 to help you out.

      <validation step="a2dbf6f4-a68f-47d8-b0fe-f5e0e821e10f" />